Jill Hays, Regina Thompson, and Michelle McMinn are the Graduate College's administrative

 specialists.
 They can provide answers regarding admissions, program selection, or

-any general questions about Graduate College, not listed on the FAQs.
+any general questions about the Graduate College, not listed on the FAQs.
 Please feel

 at 479.880.4203 begin_of_the_skype_highlighting or email@example.com.

 Please mail any admission documents to:

 1507 N Boulder Ave, Tomlinson 113

 When should I begin the application process to the graduate college and my selected program of study?

 What are the requirements to be admitted to the graduate college?

 What steps do I follow to be admitted to a graduate program?

 First, you must fill out the online Graduate College Application, and pay the $25.00 application fee.
 You can pay the application fee over the phone or send a check.
 Send official transcripts from your bachelor's awarding institution and any graduate institutions previously attended and immunization records showing two MMR shots.
 Also, submit any additional items specified by your particular program to the Graduate College.